Returning Undergraduate Instructions

 • From the main Navigation Menu, choose Financials, and Accept/Decline Awards

-• Then choose your Aid Year and accept or decline each aid offer.
+• Choose your Aid Year and accept or decline each aid offer.

-• If you accept loan offers, you do not have to borrow the maximum amount offered.
-To borrow a lower amount, first accept the loan, then enter your amount.
+• If you accept loan offers, you don't have to borrow the maximum amount.
+To borrow lower amounts, first accept the loan, then enter your amount.

-Your Award Notification lists the maximum amounts you can borrow from the Federal Direct Subsidized and Unsubsidized Loan programs.
+Your Award Notification lists the maximum amounts students can borrow from the Federal Direct Subsidized and Unsubsidized Loan programs.

 Parents of dependent students can also borrow PLUS Loans.
 The maximum PLUS loan amount = your Cost of Attendance Budget minus all your other financial aid.